-September is National Preparedness Month, a good time to think about those affected by disasters such as fire, floods and hurricanes, and a good time to have your own emergency preparedness plan for the unexpected.
+September is National Preparedness Month, a good time to think about those affected by disasters such as fire, floods, tornadoes and hurricanes, and a good time to have your own emergency preparedness plan for the unexpected.

 Less than half of U.S. families have a family emergency plan.
 It is crucial you have a plan of what to do in case you are separated from your family during an emergency, and what to do if you must evacuate on short notice.

-Here are some tips from the US Dept. of Homeland Security, The American Red Cross, Disaster Relief, and Save the Children
+Here are some tips from the US Dept. of Homeland Security and The American Red Cross

 How to Start a Preparedness Plan